emfeltham/Margins.jl/MARGINS_PLAN.md

   - `rtol=1e-6`, `atol=1e-8` (align to FC guidelines)
 - Performance:
   - Benchmarks on synthetic datasets; report per-row and aggregate latencies
+  - CI: run tests on basic GLM; skip robust/cluster/HAC tests when CovarianceMatrices.jl is not installed (or guard with feature detection)

 ## 12.5.
 Stata Parity Feature Checklist (Roadmap)